 - Limit empty calories, like sugars and foods with little or no nutritional value.

 - Avoid fad diets because the results don't last.

 There are some other things you need to do if you're over 60 and want to lose weight.

 1. Stay Strong

-With age, you lose muscle mass.
+You lose muscle mass as you age.
 Offset that by doing strength training.
-You can use weight machines at a gym, lighter weights you hold in your hands, or your own body weight for resistance (yoga or Pilates, for instance).
+You can use weight machines at a gym, lighter weights you hold in your hands, or your own body weight for resistance like in yoga or Pilates.
 Keeping your muscle mass is key to burning more calories, says Joanna Li, RD, a nutritionist at Foodtrainers in New York.